-I grew up in the Seventies, in East Grinstead in Sussex, brought up by a single Mum.
+I grew up in the Seventies, in East Grinstead in Sussex, a place where pretty-much nothing happens.

 At 13, my existence was shaken to the core when I became one of the first nine girls at a very prestigious all-boys boarding school.
 I went on to study English Literature at the University of East Anglia in Norwich, England.

 While at UEA, I met the local re-enactment group and began a decade of running around in castle grounds with a lot of hairy mates and steel cutlery.
-I also began both gaming and writing – and racked up a lot of wordcount that will never (please the Gods) actually see the light of day.
+We were gamers, too, and rolled many dice, long into the evenings.

 Various jobs included shop manager, actuarial technical clerk, document designer and, erm, kiss-a-gram girl, as well as brief flirtations with crewing at the local theatre, training as a fitness instructor and joining the Territorial Army (yes, really).
 Frankly, the less said about that lot, the better.

 In 2000, I moved to London and started working for Allders of Croydon, now (very sadly) no more.
 And in 2003, I landed at cult retailer Forbidden Planet where I took on everything from marketing strategy to running events to developing the company’s social media identity.
-I also found myself with two brand new responsibilities – a mortgage and a child – and my writing days crashed to a rather sudden end.
+I had my son, Isaac, in 2004.

 And that’s not enough, drop me an email at danie(underscore)ware(at)yahoo.co.uk.

 This site is a personal blog.
 Any opinions voiced here are my own, and do not reflect the opinions of Forbidden Planet, Titan Books or any other part of the Titan Entertainment Group.